National Park · 50 minutes

 - Water and a small snack for after.
 Tours run long enough that kids will be hungry coming out.

-- A flashlight or phone light — not strictly required (rangers have lights) but useful for dim moments and for the walk back to the car.
+- A flashlight or phone light.
+Not strictly required since rangers have lights, but useful for dim moments and for the walk back to the car.

 - Print or screenshot your tickets.
 Cell service is unreliable inside the park.